Blood In The Streets

 Architecture of Amusement

 What do theme parks, museums and other tourist attractions say about our culture?
-For the past two years I’ve been asking that question and framing my answers in the form of photographs taken at venues like this across the Upper Midwest.
+Over the years I’ve been asking that question and framing my answers in the form of photographs taken at venues like this across the Upper Midwest.
 My camera has been focused upon the point where the real world and a purely fabricated and interpreted one collide and cross over.
 Whether in a museum context with its studious cultural interpretations, or in an area of play with its popular cultural themes, the infrastructure created to support these alternate realities help to define and reinforce notions of who we are and where we come from.

 From an architectural standpoint, the forms, structures, colors and textures used to create these spaces create an element of surrealism as normal form and function butt up against the irregular patterns and surprising (and sometimes downright absurd) shapes and structures.
 That juxtaposition of the fantastic and the banal underlies many of the images in this series, offering an entry point to discussion of social psychology, modernity and other scraps of our collective cultural subconscious.
 The architecture of amusement is real and fake at the same time in much the way modern life exists as a thin veneer over more practical and primal impulses.